will093/will093.github.io/_posts/2019-08-30-client-side-routing-in-vanilla-js.md

       // string.
 Slice the array at index 1 to ignore this empty string. const routePathSegments = route.path.split('/').slice(1);

-      // If there are different numbers of segments, then the route does not match the URL. if (routePathSegments.length !== urlSegments.length) {
+      // If there are different numbers of segments, then the route
+      // does not match the URL.
+      if (routePathSegments.length !== urlSegments.length) {
         return false;
       }

-      // If each segment in the url matches the corresponding route path, then the route is matched. return routePathSegments.every((routePathSegment, i) => routePathSegment === urlSegments[i]);
+      // If each segment in the url matches the corresponding route path,
+      // then the route is matched.
+      return routePathSegments
+        .every((routePathSegment, i) => routePathSegment === urlSegments[i]);
     });
     return matchedRoute;
   }